root-at-iyn/Settings/README.md

 # Settings
-## A little repo to back up my settigns and configs
+## A little repo to back up my settings and configs